 - 1 teaspoon vanilla extract

 - 4 tablespoons of butter room temperature

 - food coloring

 - Chop walnuts and place them in a shallow bowl.

 - Separate eggs and place yolks in a large mixing bowl and the whites in another shallow bowl.

-- Gradually add in the flour.
+- Gradually stir in the flour.

 - Then roll in the walnuts.

-- Remove from oven and let cool.
+- Remove baking sheets from the oven and let cool on a wire rack.